aaatipamula/aaatipamula.github.io/src/pages/interests/media.md

 Check out the featured artists and tracks above, I try to keep them updated.

+> If you're extra invested in what I'm currently listening to, check out [this](https://open.spotify.com/playlist/0PfJ8774zq3ippFWJleapl?si=9ae4bd6971954ed7) playlist which is constantly updated with anything I find interesting or am currently listening to often.

 # Movies/TV

 I'm also a casual enjoyer of movies and TV.
 I don't really have a personal ranking or list or anything of the sort but I feel like I'm pretty well versed in most pop-culture media (with a few exceptions).
-I'm an avid enjoyer of sit-coms (since Friends) and Anime.
+I'm an avid enjoyer of sit-coms (since Friends) and (formerly avid now casual enjoyer of) Anime.
 I have a MAL, but I hate MAL so I won't share that here!
-Movie-wise I'll kinda watch anything and everything, but well shot visually appealing movies with strong soundtracks really stand out to me.
+Movie-wise I'll kinda watch anything and everything, but well shot, visually appealing movies with strong soundtracks really stand out to me.
 No real deep cuts from me.

 # Reading

 I'm a big fan of fantasy.
 Ever since I read the [Percy Jackson and the Olympians](https://rickriordan.com/series/percy-jackson-and-the-olympians/) series in 3rd grade I've been on a huge fantasy streak.
 I would and should list everything I read somehwere but I've read so much at this point it's really hard for me to remember specifics.
 Lately I haven't been picking up books, but I *have* been reading Manga/Manhwa ever since I discovered that in 2019.